0xpudgy/bunzz-automatic-audit-reports/StakingRewards/AuditReport.md

 | StakingRewards | 44 |  |  | No | Send ETH, Tokens interaction |

 **Note:** The table above shows the details of the contracts used in the project.
-The `# Functions` column shows the number of functions in each contract.
+The `Functions` column shows the number of functions in each contract.
 The `ERC20 Info` column shows additional information about the ERC20 implementation used in the contract.
 The `Complex Code` column indicates whether the contract contains complex code.
 The `Features` column lists the features supported by the contract.

 ## Contract Summary

-+ Contract IStakingRewards
+### Interface IStakingRewards
-  - From IStakingRewards
+  + From IStakingRewards
     - balanceOf(address) (external)
     - claim() (external)
     - earned(address) (external)